How To Get The Most Out Of Your Exercise Step

 There are many benefits of adding an exercise step to your training schedule.

 Some of the benefits of using an exercise step include:

 - Improved balance and coordination.
 Moving your upper and lower body together as you step up and down requires coordination and balance.

 - Exercise steps are great for toning.
-Stepping up and down work your leg muscles and glutes.
+Stepping up and down work your leg muscles and activate your glutes.
 Adding hand weights helps increase the intensity.